rishikeshvarma9854/Nutri_Vision/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Deployment

+This site is deployed in render using docker you can access this site at https://nutrivision-0c9q.onrender.com

 ## Real-time Research Project by the Team Sainz

 - 🧠 Vineel Yerubandi — Team Lead & Database designer